normanlim/G12-MIRRORME/README.txt

 ////MirrorMe! - Readme.txt

 1. About MirrorMe!
-While staring at a mirror, you should be able to see a beatiful reflection of yourself.
+While staring at a mirror, you should be able to see a beautiful reflection of yourself.
 However, if these mirrors ceased to exist, would you be able to recreate that image in your mind?
 MirrorMe! is an easy to learn brain training game based on symmetry.
 See the pattern on one side, and recreate its mirror image on the other side.
 Think, click and go.
 The game will not only make you look and think twice, but force you to adapt to different situations.

 2. Demo Site
 http://cstcode.ca/comp2910/

-3. Applicable Platforms
+3. Features & Applicable Platforms
+- Endless challenging levels to beat, 100% free.
+- Earn stars by completing levels with less time.
+- Learn to solve difficult levels by seeing user manual.
+- View leaderboards and achievements instantly.
-- Android devices from 2.1+
+- Support most android devices, version from 2.3+
-- All mainstream browsers (Firefox, IE, Chrome, Safari, Opera).
+- Support mainstream browsers (Firefox, IE, Chrome, Safari, Opera).

 4. Restriction
 DO NOT open the index.html file in Chrome directly.
 Due to Google Chrome's security restriction, the mouse events in game won't fully function in Chrome locally.
 Please run the demo site instead.
 Android devices and other browsers don't have this restriction.

 5. Development Languages and Tools
-HTML5, Javascript, JQuery, CreateJS, PHP, MySQL Cordova, Fireworks, Photoshop
+HTML5, Javascript, JQuery, Ajax, CreateJS, PHP, MySQL Cordova, Fireworks, Photoshop

 6. Code Structure